If your landlord wants you to leave

 However, if your behaviour is seriously anti-social or threatens the fabric of the property, the landlord only needs to give you 7 days’ notice and does not have to give you a warning notice.
 Section 17 (1) (a) and (b) of the 2004 Act sets out the type of seriously anti-social behaviour for which a 7-day notice may be allowed.

-Usually, if you haven’t paid your rent, your landlord must send you a written rent arrears warning notice before they can issue a notice of termination.
+If you haven’t paid your rent, your landlord must send you a written rent arrears warning notice before they can issue a notice of termination.
 The rent arrears warning notice must state the amount of rent you owe and give you 28 days to pay it.
 The landlord must send a copy of the rent arrears warning notice to the RTB.
 The 28 days you have to pay the rent arrears counts from the date you and the RTB receive the warning notice.
 If the landlord does not send the warning notice to you and the RTB, a notice of termination will not be valid.

 If you do not pay the rent arrears in the 28 days, your landlord can then give you 28 days’ notice of termination.
 The landlord must send the notice of termination to the RTB on the same day it is sent to you.
 If this is not done the notice of termination will be invalid.